kl-cruz/NODI/README.md

  - GPIO pins are not configured by driver.
 Must be configured before using driver. <br>
  <br> <br>
 How to use NSD with repository? <br>
-To test nsd examples just place decompressed SDK and NSD in one directory, compile and flash device with interesting example. <br>
+Try to execute 'make configure' into bash shell then try to flash your board using 'make example=spim target=pca10056 flash'.<br>
+To test nsd examples SDK should be decompress in env directory.
+It is important to configure arm gcc compiler (according to SDK documentation) and install nrfjprog.<br>

+├── NSD<br>
+│   ├── examples<br>
+│   │   └── spim<br>
-├── dev_dir<br>
+│   ├── env<br>
+│   │   └── sdk<br>
-│   ├── nRF_SDK<br>
+│   ├── nsd<br>
-│   └── NSD<br>
+│   └── scripts<br>